 For her clients, Hobbs recommends creating a monthly budget before retirement, and trying to live off what their retirement income will be in advance, so they’ll have a better idea of what to expect.
 “The hardest part of a budget is being honest with your spending habits, so be sure to include everything and be very specific,” she says.
 As part of this process, it’s also important to examine your debt and create a debt reduction plan to free up funds during retirement.

 Remember, it’s never too soon (or too late) to start putting these retirement tips to good use, knowing that your plans may need to be adjusted over time.
 “Life happens and things may change, so your retirement plan should be flexible as well,” Hobbs says.

-Whether you’re about to begin or you’re already in retirement, a SAC FCU Wealth Management financial advisor can assist you.
+Whether you’re about to begin or you’re already in retirement, a Cobalt CU Wealth Management financial advisor can assist you.
 Schedule a planning session today.